 1 problems to try to problems to try to, in their view, 2 keep the process going.
-The Panel will hear that issues around Mr. O'Brien's noncompletion of triage 3 were longstanding, going back many years, were widely 4 5 known by Trust staff, and that periods of compliance 10:09 with the system were followed by slippage and 6 7 compliance.
-This longstanding knowledge led to staff 8 developing their own systems of working to attempt to manage shortfalls in how the triage system operated.
-9

-11 These included individuals introducing informal 12 approaches to triage management, as well as more formal 13 attempts by more senior staff to develop workarounds.
+The Panel will hear that 3 issues around Mr. O'Brien's noncompletion of triage 4 were longstanding, going back many years, were widely 5 known by Trust staff, and that periods of compliance 10:09 6 with the system were followed by slippage and 7 compliance.
+This longstanding knowledge led to staff 8 developing their own systems of working to attempt to 9 manage shortfalls in how the triage system operated.
+10 10:09 11 These included individuals introducing informal 12 approaches to triage management, as well as more formal 13 attempts by more senior staff to develop workarounds.
 14 The appropriateness and effectiveness of both informal 15 and formal approaches to the problems with triage will 10:10 16 be something the Panel will wish to reflect on.

-18The way in which data about dictation completed by19consultants post patient appointment will also be20explored so that the Panel may better understand how21non-dictation might slip under the radar, given both22the way in which the material is fed back to the record23centre and the weakness in relying on individual24secretarial feedback.

-Regarding secretarial support, the Panel will hear evidence regarding the function and management of secretarial staff, and the inherent vulnerabilities in a system depending on secretarial staff identifying the noncompletion of work or non-adherence to systems of practice by consultants.
+17 18 The way in which data about dictation completed by 19 consultants post patient appointment will also be 20 explored so that the Panel may better understand how 10:10 21 non-dictation might slip under the radar, given both 22 the way in which the material is fed back to the record 23 centre and the weakness in relying on individual 24 secretarial feedback.
+25 10:10 26 Regarding secretarial support, the Panel will hear 27 evidence regarding the function and management of 28 secretarial staff, and the inherent vulnerabilities in 29 a system depending on secretarial staff identifying the

-You will also hear from Mr. O'Brien's secretary, who will detail her own systems of work and experience of 10:11 working with Mr. O'Brien, including on private patients, triage, dictation of clinics and the handling of patient notes.

-The Inquiry will hear evidence of the cancer tracker 10 10.11 11 system, its functions and limitations, such as not 12 tracking progress beyond first treatments.
-You will 13 also hear from the multidisciplinary team coordinator 14 how multidisciplinary team operated; how outcomes were agreed collectively and actioned, and of lacunas in the 10:11 15 16 system allowing treatments and treatment plans 17 previously agreed at MDTs to be diverted from post 18 meetings without being brought back to the MDT for a 19 collective or consensus view of that divergence.

-21Issues around the quoracy of MDTs and the potential22impact on patient care will also be explored will23witnesses.

-Chair, you will also hear from nursing staff attached 10:12 to Urology Services.
-The use and benefits of the clinical nurse specialist generally will be explored, as will Mr. O'Brien's reliance or otherwise on these nurse specialists.
-The Inquiry will also hear evidence of workarounds introduced for Mr. O'Brien's clinic, where it is reported that his clinic "slots were longer and he reviewed less patients per clinic", an arrangement which apparently came about as an arrangement between Mr. O'Brien and Martina Corrigan as 10:12 there had been previous issues around clinics overrunning, affecting staff and patients.
+1 noncompletion of work or non-adherence to systems of 2 practice by consultants.
+3 4 You will also hear from Mr. O'Brien's secretary, who 5 will detail her own systems of work and experience of 10:11 6 working with Mr. O'Brien, including on private 7 patients, triage, dictation of clinics and the handling 8 of patient notes.
+9 10 The Inquiry will hear evidence of the cancer tracker 10:11 11 system, its functions and limitations, such as not 12 tracking progress beyond first treatments.
+You will 13 also hear from the multidisciplinary team coordinator 14 how multidisciplinary team operated; how outcomes were 15 agreed collectively and actioned, and of lacunas in the 10:11 16 system allowing treatments and treatment plans 17 previously agreed at MDTs to be diverted from post 18 meetings without being brought back to the MDT for a 19 collective or consensus view of that divergence.
+20 10:12 21 Issues around the quoracy of MDTs and the potential 22 impact on patient care will also be explored will 23 witnesses.
+24 25 Chair, you will also hear from nursing staff attached 10:12 26 to Urology Services.
+The use and benefits of the 27 clinical nurse specialist generally will be explored, 28 as will Mr. O'Brien's reliance or otherwise on these 29 nurse specialists.
+The Inquiry will also hear evidence